uowoolab/SAMOSA/README.md

 The [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) applies to the utilization of the SAMOSA solvent removal code.
 Follow the license guidelines regarding the use, sharing, adaptation, and attribution of this data.

 ## Citation
-A preprint version of the manuscript describing the development of the SAMOSA method is available at the following citation.
-This section will be updated upon publication.
+When using SAMOSA, please cite the following publication:

-(1) Gibaldi, M., Kapeliukha, A., White, A. & Woo, T. Incorporation of ligand charge and metal oxidation state considerations into the computational solvent removal and activation of experimental crystal structures preceding molecular simulation.
-ChemRxiv (2024). doi:10.26434/chemrxiv-2024-7vq41  This content is a preprint and has not been peer-reviewed.
+- Gibaldi, M., Kapeliukha, A., White, A. & Woo, T. Incorporation of ligand charge and metal oxidation state considerations into the computational solvent removal and activation of experimental crystal structures preceding molecular simulation.
+J. Chem.
+Inf.
+Model.
+(2024). [doi:10.1021/acs.jcim.4c01897](https://doi.org/10.1021/acs.jcim.4c01897)